hankfwilson/roastercoffees/README.md

 This is the repo of Roastercoffees.com, a website that provides great resources for coffee lovers.

-This repo covers some e-books and resources of the website.
+This repo covers some data of e-books and resources on the website.

 Welcome to visit us in the following ways: